LIV Golf, CW announce broadcast deal

 “What’s great about this partnership is LIV Golf and our revolutionary coverage,” LIV Golf Chief Media Officer Will Staeger said.
 “Faster, more shots, innovative graphics, fantastic announce team, really educating the fan on what’s at stake with every shot.”

-The deal will bring LIV tournament golf to more than one hundred million homes across the country, aiming to attract a new kind of fan to pro golf.
+The deal will bring LIV tournament golf to more than 100 million homes across the country, aiming to attract a new kind of fan to pro golf.

 “Not just the core golf fan who we respect and serve, but also the casual sports fan and the casual entertainment fan,” Staeger said.